 There are two things to consider here, with one being weight transfer, and the other being load transfer.
 Strictly speaking weight transfer involves the movement of the center of gravity of the car along with other physical things like the fluids inside, and the way that the vehicle rolls (more on that shortly).

 Load transfer is the movement of the weight across the four tires.
 This is what we will be talking about for the rest of this article, as the weight transfer of the fluids and the roll of the car is very small in comparison to the load transfer.
-However, for the sake of minimizing confusion, we will be referring to everything from this point on as weight transfer, even if it is actually a mix of both.
+However, for the sake of minimizing confusion, I will be referring to everything from this point on as weight transfer, even if it is actually a mix of both.

 So, weight transfer is essentially the movement of the weight of the car across the four tires as the car moves.
 When the car is at rest, or at constant speed, there is no weight transfer, as for it to move there needs to be an external force acting on the car, such as acceleration or deceleration.
-The weight will shift in the opposite direction to the car’s movement.

 When Braking

 Essentially, as more weight is put over the tires, their level of grip increases.
-Thus, when you brake, the front tires get a lot of grip, but the back tires have less weight over them and so lose grip.
+So, when you brake, the front tires get a lot of grip, but the back tires have less weight over them and so lose grip.
 As the car only has a certain amount of grip available, due to the size, shape and weight of the car, as well as the type of tires, it becomes a battle of balance over each tire.

 Under Acceleration

-When the car accelerates, the opposite happens, and the weight of the car is shifted to the back.
+When the car accelerates, the opposite happens, and the weight of the car shifts to the back.
 This is why it may feel like you are being pushed into your seat under hard acceleration.
 This weight shift means there is a lot of grip at the rear tires, but less at the front.
 This makes the car more prone to go into understeer due to the lack of grip on the turning front tires.

-In this case, the rear suspension is compressed, and the car is said to be “squatting”.
+In this case, the rear suspension is compressed, and the car is said to be ‘squatting.’
 However, it is not just longitudinal movements that affect weight transfer, as the way the car is moving side to side will cause the weight to shift as well.
 If you were to turn the wheel to the right at a constant speed, the weight would shift to the left and vice versa.

 Turning The Car